Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S1 Develop ERC20 CryptoCurrency/Lesson6-Quiz.md

 A native gas token that has been wrapped in a separate RPC to be viewed with a different set of instructions

+2. What is the primary purpose of a token standard?

+`To define a common set of rules and functions for tokens, enabling interoperability between different applications.`

+To establish a centralized authority for token issuance.

+To restrict token usage to specific platforms.

+To regulate the price of tokens.